XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T006-SBS.md

     ![](/Assets/2020-10-05-12-10-11.png)

-1. Change the <yourgithubaccount> in the docker-compose files to your GitHub Account.
-Open your PowerShell terminal window.
+1. Change the `<yourgithubaccount>` in the docker-compose files to your GitHub Account.

 1. Make sure you remove all running images to avoid conflict with ports in use.
 When you run `docker ps -a` you see all containers that are running or are stopped.
-Remove all containers, except the `mongo` container (and except the `cloudenvimage` container - in case this is shown - which contains you GitHub Codespace).
+Remove all containers, except the `mongo` container (and except the `cloudenvimage` container - in case this is shown - which contains your GitHub Codespace).
 The `mongo` container contains your populated database.

       ```
       docker rm -f <containername or id>